piukhq/aperture/docs/CONTRIBUTING.md

 - Check for Typescript errors
 - Fix any fixable linting issues

-Before any **push** Husky will do the above and run all unit tests to make sure we do not push anything up that is failing tests.
+Before any **push** Husky will do the above and also run all unit tests to make sure we do not push anything up that is failing tests.
+This previously used to be a pre-commit hook but the size of our test suite is such it wa starting to discourage smaller commits.
+Let's see if we regret that.

 ## Auth0